MaximKa99/transaction-log/README.md

    ```

    This will:
-   - Start a PostgreSQL database with logical replication enabled
+   - Start a PostgreSQL database
    - Build and start the Spring Boot application
    - Expose the application on port `8080`
    - Expose debug port `50005` for remote debugging